dotkernel/dotkernel-v1/readme.txt

    1. Download dk.php file to test that your environment meets DotKernel system requirements
    2. Download a copy of DotKernel
    3. Unzip the downloaded package.
-You should have a DotKernel-@VERSION@ directory
+You should have a DotKernel-1.5.0-RC directory
    4. Upload the folder content to your web server
    5. Create a MySQL database and import dot_kernel.sql file into it
    6. Set your environment (production, staging or development) in .htaccess by using the APPLICATION_ENV variable.
 In DotKernel, the development environment is set by default.